danitrap/hn500-rs/README.md

 The project is structured as follows:

 *   `src/main.rs`: The entry point of the application.
-*   `src/client.rs`: Handles fetching the top 500 stories from Hacker News.
+*   `src/client.rs`: Handles fetching the newest stories with at least 500 points from Hacker News.
 *   `src/broadcast.rs`: Handles sending the stories to the Telegram chat.
 *   `src/config.rs`: Handles loading the configuration from the environment.
 *   `src/models.rs`: Contains the data models for the Hacker News stories.